lalalune/LJSpeechTools/README.md

 ## Audio Transcription

-To transcribe audio files in the wavs folder
+To transcribe audio files in the wavs folder.
+Edit transciber.py to modify settings for whisper or to use googl speech api.

 ```bash
 bash transcribe.sh
 # or